pablo-abc/felte/packages/site/markdown/docs/en/latest/reporters.md

   - Using the DOM
   - Using a Svelte component
   - Using the constraint validation API
-  - Build your own
 ---

 ## Reporters

-This is the most "unique" part about Felte.
 Felte offers an easy _plugin-like_ way of reporting your errors by using what we call `reporters`.
-Their job is to handle errors for you.
+Making use of Felte's extensibility, their job is to handle errors for you.
 The degree to which they do that depends on how each reporter is build.
 For example they can report your errors using a tooltip, or modifying the DOM itself to add your validation messages.
-We provide some official reporters you can use:
+You may use any of the official packages we provide, or [you can build your own](docs#extending-felte).

 ### Using Tippy.js